dwchiang/nginx-php-fpm/README.md

 # Supported Image Tags

 - **Full tag list** (included older tags): [https://github.com/dwchiang/nginx-php-fpm/blob/master/docs/Tags.md](https://github.com/dwchiang/nginx-php-fpm/blob/master/docs/Tags.md)
+- Starting from 2023-09-08, the project will build the last 5 PHP version of the same combination of PHP, OS and Nginx at the build moment to reduce the storage spending on AWS ECR Public.
 - Starting from 2023-04-27, the project has decided to maintain the latest version of each PHP branch due to the increasing mixed results observed when combining different versions of PHP, OS, and Nginx.
 - Changed tag naming rule on 2021-07-25.
 More details please refer to this [docs](https://github.com/dwchiang/nginx-php-fpm/blob/master/docs/Tags.md).